 Jesus’ would not pass by the opportunity of bringing healing to a sick person.
 To Him, not to save a life would be to take it; not to do that which would promote life would be to destroy it ( James 4:17).
 This was following the principle of the sixth commandment, as shown by Christ in the Sermon on the Mount (Matt.
 5:21–24).
 Thus, the sixth commandment was in no way in conflict with the fourth (Sabbath Ex.
 20:8-11).

-- The healing of the demoniac in the synagogue at Capernaum (Mark 1:21–28),
+- The demoniac in the synagogue at Capernaum (Mark 1:21–28),

-- The healing of the paralytic at the Pool of Bethesda (John 5:1–16),
+- The paralytic at the Pool of Bethesda (John 5:1–16),

-- The healing of the blind man at the Pool of Siloam (John 9:1–7),
+- The blind man at the Pool of Siloam (John 9:1–7),

-- The healing of the woman infirm for 18 years (Luke 13:10–17),
+- The woman in-firmed for 18 years (Luke 13:10–17),

-- The healing of the man with the dropsy (Luke 14:1–6).
+- The man with the dropsy (Luke 14:1–6).

-- The healing of Peter’s mother-in-law (Mark 1:29–31).
+- Peter’s mother-in-law (Mark 1:29–31).

-- The healing of the man with a withered hand (Mark 3:1-6).
+- The man with a withered hand (Mark 3:1-6).